 Ok, now let's talk about some awesome, super-quick weeknight meals that you can make with this deliciousness.

-- Mix in some barbecue sauce and put it on basically anything... whole wheat bread, a pita pocket, a sweet potato, your arm.
+- Mix in some Apple Cider BBQ Sauce and put it on basically anything... whole wheat bread, a pita pocket, a sweet potato, your arm.
 Ya know, whatever.

 - TACOS (because the answer is always tacos)... ya know, like these.

 - Enchiladas Suizas

-- Add it to your favorite soup.
+- Add it to your favorite soup, like this rotisserie chicken soup or this feel better soup.
 WINTER IS COMING.

 - Pita or Flatbread Pizza - with BBQ sauce or you could mix it with some hot sauce and a little yogurt to make a buffalo chicken-style pizza with some blue cheese and mozzarella, that would be sooo good!